AlexKnyshov/alibaseq/README.md

 ## Dependencies
-Python 2 or 3, Biopython
+Python 2 or 3, Biopython, Pysam (only if SAM / BAM used as input)

 ## Installation
 Clone the repository like this: